Skip to content

 You have two options for non‑English locales:

-• Manual translation: open localization.xlsx and fill in the empty values in the non‑en_us sheets.
+• Manual translation: open localization.csv and fill in the empty values in the non-en_US language columns.

 • Automatic translation: call anvil.translate() to auto-fill missing values using Google Translate.